JoeyStanley/jekyll-for-designers/_posts/2022-01-12-animating_formant_trajectories.md

 ```
 <img width="100%" src="/images/plots/animating_trajectories/plot17_labs2.png">

 There we go.
 That's a little bit better.
 For good measure, I'm going to also color the text using the same color assigned to the allophones.
 My first time doing this, I made the mistake of using the `allophone_plus_sig` column just like the lines.
-The problem is now I had gray labels, which is not what I wanted.
+The problem is I ended up with gray labels, which is not what I wanted.

 ```r
 ggplot(plotting_data, aes(percent, hz_norm, group = allophone)) +